Donald L. Miller: Bibliography

-Supreme City: How Jazz Age Manhattan Gave Birth to Modern America (Simon and Schuster, 2014): Supreme City charts Manhattan’s growth and transformation in the 1920s and the brilliant people behind it, from Walter Chrysler to founder of the CBS network William Paley and his rival, founder of NBC, David Sarnoff as well as Elizabeth Arden, her rival, Helena Rubenstein, and more.
+Supreme City: How Jazz Age Manhattan Gave Birth to Modern America (The Washington Post, 2014): Supreme City charts Manhattan’s growth and transformation in the 1920s and the brilliant people behind it, from Walter Chrysler to founder of the CBS network William Paley and his rival, founder of NBC, David Sarnoff as well as Elizabeth Arden, her rival, Helena Rubenstein, and more.
 All shared a vaulting ambition and an intense desire to fulfill their dreams in New York.
 As mass communication emerged, the city moved from downtown to midtown through a series of engineering triumphs such as the Grand Central Terminal and the newly chic Park Avenue it created.
 In less than ten years Manhattan became the social, cultural, and commercial hub of the country.
 Supreme City transports readers to the 1920s, the Age of Jazz and the Age of Ambition.

-City of the Century: The Epic of Chicago and the Making of America (Simon and Schuster, 1996): Miller explores Chicago’s growth from a desolate fur-trading post in the 1830s to one of the world's most explosively alive cities by 1900.
+City of the Century: The Epic of Chicago and the Making of America (Simon & Schuster, 1996): Miller explores Chicago’s growth from a desolate fur-trading post in the 1830s to one of the world's most explosively alive cities by 1900.
 He follows Chicago's wild beginnings, its reckless growth, its natural calamities (especially the Great Fire of 1871), its raucous politics, its empire-building businessmen, its world-transforming architecture, its rich mix of cultures, its community of young writers and journalists, and its staggering engineering projects—which included the reversal of the Chicago River and raising the entire city from prairie mud to save it from devastating cholera epidemics.

 The Kingdom of Coal: Work, Enterprise, and Ethnic Communities in the Mine Fields (with Richard E. Sharpless, 1989): A survey of the rise and fall of the anthracite mining industry in Pennsylvania.
 Miller chronicles the discovery of anthracite, the building of canals to transport it to market, the era when anthracite was a major stimulus for the building of railroads and the development of the iron industry, the struggles of miners to organize, and the effects that successive waves of immigrants had on northeastern Pennsylvania.

-Lewis Mumford: A Life (Grove, 1989): A biography of urban writer and intellectual, Lewis Mumford.
-It was selected as a "Notable Book of the Year" (1989) by the New York Times.
+Lewis Mumford: A Life (Grove, 1989): A biography of urban writer and intellectual Lewis Mumford.
+It was selected as a "Notable Book of the Year" (1989) by The New York Times.

 Vicksburg: Grant's Campaign That Broke the Confederacy (Simon & Schuster, 2019): Vicksburg explores the military campaign that opened the Mississippi River and split the Confederacy.

 World War II books

 Masters of the Air

-Miller is widely acclaimed for his books on World War II, most notably the bestselling Masters of the Air: America’s Bomber Boys Who Fought the Air War Against Nazi Germany (Simon and Schuster, 2007).
-Drawn from interviews, oral histories, and other archives, Masters of the Air is an authoritative account of the American bomber boys in World War II who brought the war to Hitler's doorstep as well as of life in wartime England and in the German prison camps, where tens of thousands of airmen spent part of the war.
+Miller is widely acclaimed for his books on World War II, most notably the bestselling Masters of the Air: America’s Bomber Boys Who Fought the Air War Against Nazi Germany (Simon & Schuster, 2007).
+Drawn from interviews, oral histories, and other archives, Masters of the Air is an authoritative account of the USAAF bomber crews in World War II who brought the war to Hitler's doorstep as well as of life in wartime England and in the German prison camps, where tens of thousands of airmen spent part of the war.